 Do you have ESL classes?

 We do not offer classes to learn to speak English.
 If you are an English language learner who has a very good oral vocabulary in English and would like to learn more about the structure of English for reading and spelling, our classes may be helpful to you.

 If you want to learn to speak English there are several places to enroll.
 To find English as a Second Language (ESL) classes call the Houston Center for Literacy, 713.640.8217 or go to their web site houliteracy.org.

 How can I volunteer in the Neuhaus adult literacy program?

 If you live in the Houston area and would like to commit to volunteer as an assistant to the teacher in our evening classes at least once a week for at least one semester, please contact us (email or call 713.664.7676) for more information.

 I volunteer in an adult literacy program in my community.
 Can you help me help my students?

 Yes.
 We have several online classes that will give you deeper knowledge of the structure and patterns of English that will help you make the most of the literacy course you are using with your students.
 Here is link to our online class offerings, and/or you can contact us (email or call 713.664.7676).

 Do you have any tips for college success?

 As a matter of fact we do!
-Amir Barr is a graduate student and an alum of our adult literacy classes.
-He spent the summer in Boston at the Center for Applied Special Technology (CAST) creating a freely available e-book with 12 tips for college success.
+Amir Bar is an alum of our adult literacy classes.
+He spent a summer in Boston at the Center for Applied Special Technology (CAST) creating a freely available e-book with 12 tips for college success.